doctafaustus/rollup-build-tool/README.md

 Rollup will run and bundle code into the `dist` directory.
 This bundle can be copied and pasted into the Optimizely custom code editor for each variation.

-The rollup configuration file is set up to watch for any code changes and rebuild the files, however this can be disabled by removing `--watch` from the `package.json` `start` script.
+The `package.json` file is set up to watch for any code changes and rebuild the files, however this can be disabled by removing `--watch` from the `package.json` `start` script.

 Babel plugins can be added to the plugins array.
 See the list of available ES6 plugins [here](https://babeljs.io/docs/en/plugins).